freddilly/School_District_Analysis/README.md

   - Grouping schools by school type (district or charter) to see school type's relationship to average test performance.

 ## Challenge
+There is evidence of academic dishonesty from the 9th graders at Thomas High School, and their scores must be replaced without removing them from the analysis.
+In this challenge, I replaced their math and reading scores with "NaN", and explored how this impacted all of the previous analysis.
+My findings are discussed below.

 ## Challenge Summary
+  - *District Summary:
+    -